Get team snapshot (credentials are extracted automatically)

 Authentication

-Credentials are extracted automatically from the Teams desktop app on first use.
+Credentials are extracted automatically from the Teams desktop app (or Chromium browser as fallback) on first use.
 No manual setup required — just run any command and authentication happens silently in the background.

 Teams tokens expire in 60-90 minutes.
 The CLI automatically re-extracts a fresh token when the current one expires, so you don't need to manage token lifecycle manually.